DaytimeLobster/gogrow/readme.md

 ## Support

 As the sole developer on this project, I (DaytimeLobster) work on it in my spare time and fund all related expenses out of my own pocket.
-If you find this project useful and want to show appreciation, you can [donate to my coffee fund on Patreon](https://www.patreon.com/daytimelobster)
+If you find this project useful and want to show appreciation, you can [donate to my coffee fund on Patreon](https://www.patreon.com/daytimelobster).
+You can also check out my blog at [gogrow.io](https://gogrow.io/), where I share updates about the GoGrow app and write about various tech and homesteading topics.

 Any support is greatly appreciated and will be used to help me continue development and maintain this project!